Service Accounts on macOS and Linux

 export SDM_ADMIN_TOKEN=<token>sdm login

-You can add the environment variable during a login event by specifying the previous command in your bash profile.
-This approach is the same other shells as well.
+You can add the environment variable during a login event by specifying the previous command in your shell profile.
+This approach is similar among all of the shells.

 echo 'export SDM_ADMIN_TOKEN=<token>' >> ~/.bash_profile